AliZaidi5110/ali1/README.md

 # ali1
-it is my first repositry
+it is my first repositry and it is my first experience with the github